 Comparison between OSS and file systems

-|Data model||OSS is a distributed object storage service that uses a key-value pair format.||The file system is a hierarchical tree structure of directories that contain files.|
+|data model||OSS is a distributed object storage service that uses a key-value pair format.||A file system uses a typical tree index structure.|

 |Data retrieval||Objects are retrieved based on unique object names (keys).

-|GetService||Retrieving the list of home directories|
+|GetService||obtain the list of home directories|

-|GetBucket||Retrieving the list of files|
+|GetBucket||obtain the list of files|

-|PutObject||Writing a file|
+|PutObject||add a file|

-|AppendObject||Appending data to an existing file|
+|AppendObject||append data to an existing file|

-|GetObject||Reading a file|
+|GetObject||read a file|

-|NA||Modifying file content|
+|None||modify file content|

-|CopyObject (same target and source)||Modifying file attributes|
+|CopyObject (same destination and source buckets)||modify file attributes|

-|CopyObject||Copying a file|
+|CopyObject||copy a file|

-|NA||Renaming a file|
+|None||rename a file|